T. J. Watt: 2017

 He entered training camp competing with James Harrison for the starting right outside linebacker position.
-Watt was named the Pittsburgh Steelers' starting right outside linebacker to begin the regular season.
+Watt was named the Steelers' starting right outside linebacker to begin the regular season.
 Watt saw action in the NFL for the first time in the team's first preseason game against the New York Giants, where he made two sacks in the 20–12 victory.